-The content and structure of the programme's curriculum is coherent, with 80% of the courses, which include: Main Instrument; Accompaniment; Orchestra; Music Form; Music History; Solfeggio and Harmony, common to all instruments.
-The curriculum is compatible with leading European music academies including Music Academy at the University of Zagreb (Instrumentalist Program) and the Instrumental Programme at the University of Music and Performing Arts in Vienna (Piano Instrumental Program).
-Although there remains discrepancies and inconsistencies in the description of the learning outcomes across the courses, the students and alumni were unanimous and vociferous about their learning development through the programme.
-The graduation results, the professional success and employment of the students all signify the student's strong development through the programme.
+The content and structure of the MA programme's curriculum is coherent and is compatible with leading European music academies.
+Although there remains discrepancies and inconsistencies in the description of the learning outcomes across the courses, the Expert Team believes there will be a similar experience as with the BA students and alumni who were unanimous and vociferous about their learning development through their programme.
+The graduation results, the professional success and employment of the Performing Arts students all signify the student's strong development through the HZ programmes.
+The Expert Team recommends that the faculty should more clearly demonstrate through the curriculum how research is introduced, developed and embedded in the programme.